Diego González (footballer, born 2003)

-Diego Luis González Alcaraz (born 7 January 2003) is a Paraguayan professional footballer who plays as a forward for Mexican Liga MX club Atlas, on loan from Serie A club Lazio, and the Paraguay national team.
+Diego Luis González Alcaraz (born 7 January 2003) is a Paraguayan professional footballer who plays as a forward for Mexican Liga MX club Santos Laguna, and the Paraguay national team.

 Club career

 González took an interest in football from the age of five, and joined Escuela de Fútbol Acosta Ñu as a child.
 He joined amateur side Colonos Unidos, going on to make his senior debut with the side at the age of fourteen.
 He also represented youth side Oleariense, before trialling and signing with professional side Olimpia in November 2017.

 In July 2021, González signed for Peruvian side USMP on loan.

 On 31 January 2023, González joined Serie A side Lazio on an initial six-month loan, with an option to buy set to turn into an obligation depending on performance.
 The purchase obligation was activated during the 2022–23 season.

 On 30 December 2024, González moved on loan to Atlas for a year.

+On 14 May 2026, González signed with Santos Laguna.